eddy862/COMP2042_CW/README.md

 2. **Boss stage change**: Changed the boss's image and reset the health bar when the boss advanced to stage 2.

 ## Implemented but Not Working Properly

-1. **Warning Sign**: Displaying multiple warning signs for approaching enemy planes caused frame rate drops significantly.
-    - **Debugging Attempts**:
-        - Initially, created a new warning image for each enemy plane which I suspected caused the frame rate drops.
-        - Switched to a pool of reusable warning images, but the issue persisted.
-        - Reduced the number of initialized warning images using third-party software, then tested the game again.
-The issue was resolved.

-2. **Pause Menu and Screen Blur**: The pause menu is blurred along with the game screen when the game is paused.
-- **Debugging Attempts**:
-    - Initially, the `Group` object, `root` contained all game elements.
-Adding the pause menu to `root` and blurring the game screen caused the issue.
-    - Created `upperRoot` for the pause menu and replaced `root` with `lowerRoot` for the game screen which contains all the in-game elements.
-Blurring `lowerRoot` while adding the pause menu to `upperRoot` resolved the issue.
-    - Resuming the game removes the pause menu from `upperRoot` and restores the game screen.

 ## Features Not Implemented
 1. **Power-ups**: Randomly generated power-ups that increases the user's health, speed, or projectile damage when hit by the user's projectile.